Devolutions/devolutions-labs/azure-lab-access.md

 ## Lab environment overview

 If everything worked, you should now have access to a Windows 10 virtual machine with Hyper-V and multiple nested virtual machines.
 Launch Remote Desktop Manager to find the all the connection entries and the credentials you may need.
-The Wayk Bastion web interface is hosted at [https://bastion.ad.it-help.ninja]
+The Devolutions Server web interface is hosted at [https://dvls.ad.it-help.ninja]

 ![Lab VM - Logged In](./images/azure_lab_vm_logged_in.png)